Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-where $\langle i,j \rangle$ and $\langle\langle i,j \rangle\rangle$ denote pairs of first and second nearest neighbours Ni atoms, respectively.
-The fitting procedure has been carried out using the SpinW package \cite{toth2015spinW}.
-As an input we have used the AF structure of the bulk \LNO\ determined by neutron diffraction \cite{aeppli1988magnetic, yamada1992magnetic, rodriguez1991neutron}, with the spin direction parallel to the crystallographic $a$-axis.
-The quantum renormalization factor for spin-wave velocity is fixed to $Z_c=1.09$, as usual for $S=1$ systems \cite{igarashi1992expansion}.
+where $\nu_x = \cos(2\pi x)$.
+The quantum renormalization factor for spin-wave velocity is fixed to $Z_c=1.09$, as usual for $S=1$ systems~\cite{igarashi1992expansion}.
 The value of the easy-plane anisotropy $K$ mostly controls the size of the magnon gap at the $\Gamma$ point.
-Since this value is very hard to obtain from RIXS spectra, we have fixed $K=0.5\,$meV in agreement with previous inelastic neutron scattering data \cite{nakajima1993spin}.
+Since this value is very hard to obtain from RIXS spectra, we have fixed $K=0.5$~meV in agreement with previous inelastic neutron scattering data \cite{nakajima1993spin}.
 We have also neglected other interactions $<10^{-1}\,$meV such as easy-axis anisotropy, inter-layer coupling and Dzyaloshinskii–Moriya interactions~\cite{Petsch2023, yamada1992magnetic}.\\